nnstd/media-proxy/MULTIPART_UPLOAD.md

 - Upload a single part: POST /videos/multiparts/:uploadId/parts/:partIndex
 - Check upload status: GET /videos/multiparts/:uploadId

+Security:
+- The initialization endpoint requires `token` query parameter matching `APP_TOKEN`.
+- Part upload requires `uploadToken` (a unique token generated per upload session, returned by init).
-Security: All multi-part endpoints require the `token` query parameter matching the `APP_TOKEN` configuration value.
+- Status check requires `token` query parameter matching `APP_TOKEN`.
-Uploading must also be enabled via `APP_UPLOADING_ENABLED=true` and S3 must be configured.
+- Uploading must be enabled via `APP_UPLOADING_ENABLED=true` and S3 must be configured.
-Redis is required for upload tracking when using multi-part uploads.
+- Redis is required for upload tracking when using multi-part uploads.

 ## Key concepts

 - uploadId: A server-generated identifier for the multi-part upload session.
 Returned by the initialization endpoint.
+- uploadToken: A secure random token generated per upload session.
+Use this to authenticate part uploads (not APP_TOKEN).
 - parts: The file is split into N parts according to the configured chunk size.
 Each part has index, offset and size.
 - partIndex: Zero-based index of a part in the upload session.
 - chunkSize: The per-part size in bytes.
 Default is 80 MB (80 * 1024 * 1024).
 Can be overridden during init.